JeffreySarnoff/P3109_csvs.jl/README.md

 Support for reading P3109 value tables stored as .csv files.

 Before you start, you need:
-   (a) the zipped csv files of interest, and to unzip them (b) Julia and to the Julia packages Tables, CSV
+- The zipped csv files of interest, and to unzip them
+- Julia
+- the Julia packages Tables, CSV
-   (c) to let Juia know where the unzipped csv files to reside
+- to let Juia know where the unzipped csv files to reside

 (a) obtain the zipped csv files of interest, and unzip them